marchmich/marchmich/README.md

 </a>

-- 🐿️ Junior at Earlham College
+- 🐿️ Senior at Earlham College

 - 🔭 I’m currently working as a Data Analyst for <a href="https://earlham.edu/academics/epic/center-for-global-health/" target="blank">the Center for Global Health</a>